Altinity/clickhouse-operator/docs/chi_update_clickhouse_version.md

 configmap/chi-06791a-deploy-confd-28a0-0-1   1      9s
 configmap/chi-06791a-deploy-confd-28a0-0-2   1      9s
 ```
-We expect all Pods to run ClickHouse version 19.1.10 as specified in manifest.
+We expect all Pods to run ClickHouse version `19.1.10` as specified in [initial manifest](./examples/08-clickhouse-version-update-01-initial-position.yaml).

 Let's explore all Pods in order to check available ClickHouse version.
 Navigate directly inside each Pod
 ```bash